What is the Breast Cancer Wellness Clinic?

 • Discussion of follow-up planning and arrangement of referrals as needed

 Help is not limited to just the physical impacts of breast cancer and its treatments.
-Mental health, intimacy, emotional wellbeing as well as broader topics such as ongoing imaging, menopause management and navigating the healthcare system are all areas of support available through the Breast Cancer Wellness Clinics.
+Mental health, intimacy, emotional wellbeing, as well as broader topics such as ongoing imaging, menopause management, and navigating the healthcare system are all areas of support available through the Breast Cancer Wellness Clinics.

 Why is this important?

-According to Natasha and Jean, patients report feeling lost after treatment has ended.1,2 Australian cancer data shows survival rates for breast cancer are increasing3 so a growing number of people are transitioning into life after cancer.
+According to Natasha and Jean, patients report feeling lost after treatment has ended.1,2 Australian cancer data shows survival rates for breast cancer are increasing3 meaning a growing number of people are transitioning into life after cancer.

-Making this adjustment to life after cancer can include challenges such as returning to work, fear of the cancer returning, managing the impact of a cancer experience on their relationships and loved ones, as well as recovering physically after receiving therapy.
+Making this adjustment to life after cancer can include challenges such as returning to work, fear of the cancer returning, managing the impact of a cancer experience on relationships and loved ones, as well as recovering physically after receiving therapy.

 The GenesisCare Breast Cancer Wellness Clinics are about establishing a relationship with each person, getting to know them, and then tailoring a plan to support them after their treatment - a service that is strengthened by Natasha and Jean's knowledge and experience.